jybp/goworkconflict/README.md

-All services go.mod files point the `goworkconflict/dep` pkg to the same `dep` folder but `servicec` specifies a different relative paths.
+All services `go.mod` files point the `github.com/jybp/goworkconflict/dep` pkg to the same `dep` folder but `servicec` specifies a different relative path.

 By default without a `go.work` go tools won't work when ran from the repo root, but will when ran from each module: